Revolutionizing Scotland’s Tax Landscape

 Controversies Surround Candidate Conduct

-Meanwhile, Scottish Labour leader Anas Sarwar has publicly urged Reform UK to drop candidate Senga Beresford for Galloway and West Dumfries.
-Beresford reportedly supported calls to deport all Muslims from the UK in August 2024 and endorsed far-right activist Tommy Robinson’s planned nationalist rally in Trafalgar Square, despite Farage’s explicit rejection of Robinson within the party.
+Compounding these issues, Scottish Labour leader Anas Sarwar publicly called on Reform UK to drop Senga Beresford, the candidate for Galloway and West Dumfries.
+Beresford reportedly endorsed extreme positions, including support for calls to deport all Muslims from the UK earlier in 2024.
+She also backed far-right activist Tommy Robinson’s planned nationalist rally in Trafalgar Square, a move directly contradicted by Farage, who has explicitly distanced the party from Robinson’s ideology and activities.
+These incidents highlight ongoing tensions between Reform UK’s public messaging and the actions or beliefs of some of its representatives.

 Scottish Election 2026: Reform UK Manifesto Highlights